jlpdeveloper/presentations/README.md

-# presentations
+# Presentations
-Presentations I've done
+This is a repository of all presentations I've done.